BTS' V says his performance in 'Butter' MV was inspired by Billy Joel and Johnny Depp

 BTS‘ V has named Billy Joel and Johnny Depp as inspirations for his performance in the music video for the group’s hit song ‘Butter’.

-During a brand-new interview with Weverse Magazine, the 25-year-old singer spoke more about the artists that inspired him, singling out American singer-songwriter Billy Joel as one of them.
+During a brand-new interview with Weverse Magazine, the 25-year-old singer spoke more about the artists that inspired him while, singling out American singer-songwriter Billy Joel as one of them.
 V then went on to explain that he also draws inspiration from movies when he shoots music videos.

 Fellow BTS member Jin previously spoke to Weverse Magazine about having “worked through” the pressure he had felt to succeed.
 “You could say that I cleared my mind, or that I worked through some things,” Jin said.
 “I’m pretty sure I am doing better than then.
 I’m keeping a pretty regular routine now that I’m getting accustomed to commuting life, even though my schedule is sometimes a bit erratic.”